cloudwatt/applications/blueprint-coreos-lamp/README_EN.md

 You now have an SSH access point on your virtual machine through the floating-IP and your private keypair (default userusername `core`).

-* You have access to the web interface via the address specified in your output stack in horizon console.
+* You just have to copy your files in /lamp/data and they will be available via the address specified in your output stack in horizon console.

 ----